pclaridy/pclaridy/README.md

 # Hi! 👋

-I'm Pamela, a skilled and dynamic Data Scientist currently pursuing my Master of Science in Analytics at Georgia Institute of Technology.
-I hold a Bachelor of Science in Mathematics from Georgia State University.
+I'm Pamela, a skilled and dynamic Data Scientist currently pursuing my MS in Analytics at Georgia Institute of Technology.
+I hold a BS in Mathematics from Georgia State University.
 I excel in machine learning, programming, database management, and advanced data visualization, synthesizing complex datasets into actionable business insights and enhancing decision-making processes.

 ### 😄 Pronouns
 She/Her